 Making loan payments on time is one of the easiest ways to demonstrate a good credit history.

-If the parent should experience difficulty in repaying the Federal Direct Parent PLUS Loan(s), the parent should contact their loan servicer for advice and assistance, including deferment and forbearance options.
+Parents who are experiencing difficulty in repaying the Federal Direct Parent PLUS Loan should immediately contact their loan servicer for free advice and assistance, including deferment and forbearance options.

 If loan payments are not made and the delinquency is not resolved, the Federal Direct Parent PLUS Loan(s) will go into default.
-Default means that the parent has failed to make payments on the loan(s) according to the terms of the parentís Master Promissory Note (MPN).
+Default means that the parent has failed to make payments on the loan(s) according to the terms of the parent's Master Promissory Note (MPN).

-If the parentís loan defaults:
+If the parent's loan defaults: